Emergency Dentist Chicago

 - You can also use a cold compress on the outside of the cheek to reduce some of the pain and swelling.

-- If you cannot get to us immediately, you can use dental cement to cover the the area/tooth.
+- If you cannot get to us immediately, you can use dental cement to cover the area/tooth.

 - Take a topical pain reliever.

-My tooth is loose, what do I do?
+My tooth is loose; what do I do?

 Again, do not touch the root.